-A delicious smell of vanilla, cinnamon, star anise, citrus and honey spreads throughout the town.
-Saint Nicolas’ brioches and the famous gingerbread announce the return of Saint Nicolas.
-These traditional gingerbreads with the effigy of the Patron Saint fill the window shops as early as November.
-Varied by their shape, their ingredients or the prints that decorate them, the gingerbreads are the best ambassadors of this traditional festival for the greatest pleasure of all.
+The delicious scents of vanilla, cinnamon, star anise, citrus and honey spread throughout the town.
+Saint Nicholas’ brioches and the famous gingerbread announce the return of Saint Nicholas.
+These traditional gingerbreads with the effigy of the patron saint fill the window shops as soon as November starts.
+With their varied shapes, ingredients or prints that decorate them, the gingerbreads are the best embodiment of this traditional festival, for the greatest pleasure of all.

-The pastry chefs, chocolatiers and bakers fill their shop windows with their traditional Saint Nicolas treats one trying to be more creative than the other.
-Black, white, milk or even orange, big or small, standing with his staff or sitting on his donkey - the Patron Saint is chewable.
-Behind the display cases children have watering mouths, but they must wait until Sunday morning to unpack gourmet gifts.
+The pastry chefs, chocolate makers and bakers fill their shop windows with traditional Saint Nicholas treats, each one trying to be more creative than the other.
+Black, white, milk or even orange chocolates, big or small, standing with his staff or sitting on his donkey - the patron saint is chewable.
+Behind the display cases, the children's mouths are watering, but they will have to wait until Sunday morning to unpack these gourmet gifts.

-The traditional Saint Nicholas’ gingerbread decorates the windows and stands of the Village at the end of November.
-Varied by their shape, their ingredients or the pictures that decorate them, gingerbreads are the best ambassador of this traditional festival, for the greatest pleasure of all.
-Saint Nicolas’s donkey is often represented, however, the Patron Saint remains the star.
+The traditional Saint Nicholas’ gingerbreads decorate the windows and stands of the Village at the end of November.
+With their varied shapes, ingredients or pictures that decorate them, gingerbreads are the best embodiment of this traditional festival, for the greatest pleasure of all.
+Saint Nicholas’s donkey is often represented, although the patron saint remains the star.

-The Saint Nicolas’ brioches are represented in the form of little fellows, sold in bakeries and French pastry shops at the end of November.
-Kids love them and they are accompanied with hot chocolate for an afternoon tea in winter.
-These brioches are plain or covered with chocolate or a thin layer of icing.
-With or without eyes, sometimes dressed, these brioches come in all shapes and sizes depending on the shop where you find them.
+The Saint Nicholas’ brioches are shaped like little fellows and sold in bakeries and French pastry shops at the end of November.
+Kids love them and they are often eaten with hot chocolate for an afternoon tea in winter.
+These brioches are plain, covered with chocolate or a thin layer of icing.
+With or without eyes, sometimes dressed, these brioches come in all shapes and sizes depending on the shop you go to.

-In the Village of Saint Nicolas, what a pleasure it is to warm up around a good glass of mulled wine.
-This traditional drink is the fruit of a recipe specific to each chalet.
-Mixed and heated in a large pot, it contains more or less sugar, orange and lemon wedges, cinnamon sticks, cloves, nutmeg and ginger and sometimes some anise stars.
-Its sweet taste goes well with the Saint Nicolas’ brioche and gingerbread.
+In the Village of Saint Nicholas, what a pleasure it is to warm up around a good glass of mulled wine.
+This traditional drink is the result of a recipe that is specific to each chalet.
+Mixed and heated in a large pot, it contains: more or less sugar, orange and lemon wedges, cinnamon sticks, cloves, nutmeg and ginger and sometimes some anise stars.
+Its sweet taste goes well with the Saint Nicholas’ brioche and gingerbread.
 No need to tell you to drink it in moderation, of course!